uxlfoundation/operational_template_open_standards/Process_Documents/Organization_Operational_Process.md

     * A contribution is considered **approved** and therefore it can be merged if:
       * The contribution has not received any sustainable **objection** during the review period, AND
       * At least 3 reviewers have indicated that they agree with the contribution
-    * If a sustained **objection** is received, the contribution cannot be merged, even if 3 or more contributors agreed with the contribution.
-    * If during the review period a contribution receives a **comment**, it is up to the group or maintainer to accept the comment or not.
+    * If during the review period a contribution receives a **comment** or **objection**, it is up to the group or maintainer to accept it or not.
 In any case, in order to merge the contribution at least 3 reviewers MUST indicate that they agree with the contribution.

 ## UXL Foundation Process Flows